rohitrnath/Monocular-Depth-Estimation-and-Segmentation/README.md

 The output from the Encoder block will go through a pointwise convolution block to reduce the channel number from 256 to 128.Then this parallely feeds as input to 4 dilation kernels of dilation (1,3,6,9) respectively.

 I comeup with dilations of (1,3,6,9) because the channel size at this point is 14*14( for an input image of size 224\*224).
 So there is no valid infomation while looking above a range of 10.
-Also there should be some gap required in between dilation values to et a vast scale contextual information.Each dilation kernel output contains 128 channel, by concatenation all output, this become 512 channels of dense values.
+Also there should be some gap required in between dilation values to et a vast scale contextual information.Each dilation kernel output contains 128 channel.
+By **concatenating*** all output, this become 512 channels of dense values.

 This then apply to two different pointwise convolution blocks in parallel.
 And goes out of Bottleneck block